Shoaib-Alam-Ansari/Calculator/README.md

 ### Creator

-This calculator was created by Shoaib.
+This calculator was created by Shoaib Alam.

 ### Technologies Used